HEPTACOM/heptaconnect-docs/docs/portal-development/017-short-notation-for-flow-components.md

             └── foobar.php
 ```

-`foobar.php` will be loaded and introduces a `FlowComponent` building utility.
+`foobar.php` will be loaded and uses a newly introduced `FlowComponent` building utility.
 Every callback that is given into that builder can make use of every [dependency injection](./015-dependency-injection.md) feature.
 The following section will show how to use each flow component with a file accessing scenario.